a-mango/fullstackopen/part2/README.md

 # Notes on part II

-## Functional programming functions in JS
+## Array functions

+`Array.prototype.some()`
+tests whether at least one element in the array passes the test implemented by the provided function.
+Returns a boolean value